Zakkkk/typing-guide-ssg/markdown/beginner.md

 ![A screenshot showing the repeat missed words button.](img/repeat-errors.png)

 I do not want to overstate the importance of correcting all your errors however, as many errors will be accidental and not stemming from a larger issue.
 I advise experimenting with this option if you are interested.

-#### Switching Full Time

-I would not recommend switching layouts full time until you have a speed of about 40 wpm.
-Switching full time’s main benefit is that you will have more experience in the words and punctuation that you specifically use and rely on the most.
-Due to the effects of diminishing returns and non-deliberate practise you may not experience the results you were hoping for when switching full time.
-Nonetheless there are certainly advantages and I do recommend switching full time when you are at an appropriate speed.